Are you wondering if Google Analytics is compliant with PIPEDA?

 To really dive into these features and understand why you might want to turn them on, read our complete guide to GDPR and Google Analytics.

 Cookiebot will provide the features you need to ask for explicit consent when a user lands on your website.
-They can either consent to being tracked or opt out.
+They can either consent to be tracked or opt out.